rhargreaves/bbc-xfer/README.md

 This version includes some enhancements added to accomodate personal requirements:

-* Continue on ADFS disk transfer errors (disk read, CRC, timeout etc).
-This is a WIP.
-In future this will be switchable and I will also do the same for DFS.
+* Continue on ADFS and DFS disk transfer errors (disk read, CRC, timeout etc).
 * Force ADFS single-sided transfer even if disc is detected as double-sided (command 'E').
 This is useful if the disk is accidently formatted as DFS on what would be drive 2.
+You should then use the Adf2Adl tool included to convert the ADF file produced into an interleaved ADL file.